 Create Soil For Your Raised Garden Bed To Suit Your Purpose

-The texture of your garden soil should be in line with your goals.
+The texture of your raised bed soil mixture should be in line with your goals.
 For example, if you are sowing seeds directly into your bed, you will want to have a finer texture of soil.
 Luckily you don’t have to change out all of the soil in the bed to do this.

 Begin with your basic 50-50 or three-part mix and then top it off with a finer textured soil.
 A good soil for seed starting should be spongy, moist and rich.
 You can accomplish this by creating a combination of finely sifted, blended compost and peat moss as your seed starting medium.